FDUguchunhui/Grape-Pi/README.md

 torch_spline_conv -f https://data.pyg.org/whl/torch-1.13.0+cpu.html
 ```

+## If you follow the instruction above and use new virtual environment, you don't need to run this code chunk.
-# In case you run into unexpected error Uninstall pyg-lib
+In case you have installed pyg-lib before from somewhere and run into unexpected error, try
+uninstall pyg-lib to avoid that it conflicts with torch_sparse library.
 ```angular2html
 pip uninstall pyg-lib
 ```